ThunderFun/A71-Bloat/README.md

 * A new keyboard if you're removing Samsung's keyboard.
 * Alternatives to the Samsung SMS, phone, file manager apps, etc.

-### Game Optimizing Service
+### Game Optimizing Service & Samsung Device Health Manager
-* There is unfortunately no way to remove this without root.
+* There is unfortunately no way to remove these without root.

 ### What is broken?
 * Fullscreen gestures.